-I always found Schwarzwälder Kirschtorte to be a little bit “full on” as a child and can’t actually remember the last time I had one, until a few weekends ago that is when we made a 50km detour while driving around Germany’s Black Forest to reach Café Schäfer in the small town of Triberg.
+I always found Black Forest gateau (or Schwarzwälder Kirschtorte to give it its proper name) to be a little bit “full on” as a child.
+I can’t actually remember the last time I had one, until a few weekends ago that is when we made a 50km detour while driving around Germany’s Black Forest to reach Café Schäfer in the small town of Triberg.

 According to their website “If you want the true Black Forest cherry cake from the original recipe, you must come to Café Schaefer in Triberg”.
 Well they would say that but we were up for giving it a try.

 A bit of Black Forest gateau history

 Josef Keller was the inventor of the Black Forest cherry cake.
 He was the pastry chef in the Café “Ahrend” (today called Agner) in Bad Godesberg and in 1915 he created for the first time what he called a “Schwarzwaelder Kirsch”, or “Black Forest Cherry”.
 Josef Keller gave August Schaefer his recipe book which contained the original recipe.